JPMORGAN EQUITY INCOME FUND

 Although Lipper makes reasonable efforts to ensure the accuracy and reliability of the data contained herein, the accuracy is not guaranteed by Lipper.
 Users acknowledge that they have not relied upon any warranty, condition, guarantee, or representation made by Lipper.
 Any use of the data for analyzing, managing, or trading financial instruments is at the user's own risk.
 This is not an offer to buy or sell securities.

-There is no guarantee that companies that can issue dividends will declare, continue to pay or increase dividends.
+There is no guarantee that companies will declare, continue to pay or increase dividends.

 The top 10 holdings listed reflect only the Fund's long-term investments.
 Short-term investments are excluded.
 Holdings are subject to change.
 The holdings listed should not be considered recommendations to purchase or sell a particular security.
 Each individual security is calculated as a percentage of the aggregate market value of the securities held in the Fund and does not include the use of derivative positions, where applicable.